terremoth/terremoth/README.md

 </div>

 # Hi!
 I am Lucas (he/him)
-- I've been a full stack web development for over 10 years.
+- I've been a full stack web developer for over 10 years.
 - Ask-me about Judô, Cryptocurrencies and neuro-linguistic programming.
 - I consider myself a process automation specialist (bots, scraping for eg.) and make people's lives easier and better.